 Of course, the Court’s exercise of authority over its dockets “requires an exercise of judgment and the careful weighing of the competing interests.”
 See Bell v.
 Todd, 206 S.W.3d 86, 93 (Tenn.
 Ct.
 App.
 2005).
 As such, the interests of the Court in allocating judicial resources on a heavy docket must also be balanced, in individual cases, with the interests of the State, the accused, and third parties in resolving the matter.

 To this end, the Court will generally inform the accused at arraignment that, if there is a need to have this particular case placed on the docket earlier than the status conference, the Court will not hesitate to address that need.
-Among the myriad reasons for the Court to take action could include, for example, that a motion has been filed which requires earlier resolution; that the case has resolved without trial or motion practice, such as by plea or dismissal; or that the parties have requested that the case be set for trial.
+The Court may need to take action for several reasons, including, for example, that a motion has been filed which requires earlier resolution; that the case has resolved without trial or motion practice, such as by plea or dismissal; or that the parties have requested that the case be set for trial.
 In this way, the alacrity with which the case moves, at least initially, is entirely up to the parties to the case, subject to a backstop with the status conference.

 On the other hand, if the parties have not otherwise requested for the Court to address the case, the case will be heard and addressed at the main status conference.
 Importantly, the Court will not generally set a case on the docket unless there is a need or a reasonable expectation that the Court, as opposed to the parties, will need to take particular action.
 If the needs of a particular case are addressed principally to action needed by the parties—such as the need to arrange meetings among themselves or with possible witnesses; the need to engage in plea negotiations; or the need to discuss and arrange for the exchange of information—the parties are likely capable of addressing these needs on their own.